Last Updated on February 10, 2021 by Katty

-Originally, Guidecca was for residential purposes but later on a few industries and even a film studio had been set up here.
+Originally, Guidecca was for residential purposes but later on a few industries and even a film studio have been set up here.
 However, after World War II these industries suffered a massive loss and were eventually shut down.
 Today, Giudecca is exclusively a residential island and of late it is gaining popularity as a tourist place because of its natural beauty.

 History of La Giudecca